opendatateam/udata/docs/harvesting.md

 ## Backends

-`udata` comes with 3 harvest backends but you can implement your own backend.
+`udata` comes with 3 harvest backends (listed below) but you can implement your own backend.
 In order for `udata` to be able to use any of those backends, they first need to be enabled in the `udata.cfg` `PLUGINS` section, like so: